 Garmin Forerunner 745 vs Forerunner 945: which one should you buy?

-That's why, all things considered, we would recommend the new Garmin Forerunner 745 over the Forerunner 945 for most people.
+That's why we recommend the new Garmin Forerunner 745 over the Forerunner 945 for most people.
 You get more or less the same features and the same screen on a smaller and lighter body for less.
-However, for people who prefer a bigger watch and/or need offline maps, the Forerunner 945 is still a better choice.
+However, for people who prefer a bigger watch and need offline maps, the Forerunner 945 is still a better choice.